mozilla-b2g/gaia-email-libs-and-more/js/tasks.md

 time), but it's worth noting since we may desire to expose a somewhat hardened API in the future for extensions in order to avoid having internals become de facto APIs that are hard to change.

+## Errors and Retries ##

+All tasks are wrapped into a promise (usually using generators and co.wrap under the hood).
+If the promise is rejected, we treat it as an error.